Causes of cerebral palsy include brain damage that can result from oxygen deprivation or from infections and brain

 Most children with cerebral palsy survive into adulthood.

 Cerebral palsy affects 1 to 2 of every 1,000 infants.
-But it affects 15 of every 100 premature infants Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
+But it affects 15 of every 100 premature infants Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
 Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more .
 It is particularly common among infants with a very low birth weight.

 Cerebral palsy is not a disease.
 Rather, it is a group of symptoms that results from malformations in, or damage to, the parts of the brain that control muscle movements (motor areas).
 Sometimes children who have cerebral palsy also have abnormalities of other parts of the brain.
 Brain damage that results in cerebral palsy may occur during pregnancy, during birth, after birth, or in early childhood.
 Once the brain damage has occurred, it does not get worse even though the symptoms may change as the child grows and matures.
 If muscle malfunction results from brain damage that occurs after 2 years of age, it is not considered cerebral palsy.